Marlene Dumas: Art market

 Dumas has been represented by David Zwirner Gallery since 2008.

 The 2004 sale of Dumas's Jule-die Vrou (1985) positioned her as one of three living female artists to trade for over $1 million.
 The sale of The Schoolboys (1986–87) reached $9 million at Art Basel Miami Beach 2023, replacing the high of $6.3 million for her work The Visitor (1995) in 2008.

 In May 2025, Dumas's painting Miss January (1997) — a portrait of a blonde woman nude from the waist down — sold for $13.6 million at a Christie's auction, which set a new record for a living female artist.

 In popular culture

 Dumas has been featured in many films, including Miss Interpreted (1997), Alice Neel (2007), Kentridge and Dumas in Conversation (2009), The Future is Now!
 (2011), and Screwed (2017).

 Several books showcase illustrations by Dumas, such as Marlene Dumas: Myths and Mortals, Venus and Adonis, David Zwirner: 25 Years, Marlene Dumas: Against the Wall, Marlene Dumas: Sweet Nothings, Marlene Dumas: The Image as Burden, Marlene Dumas: Measuring Your Own Grave, Experiments with Truth: Gandhi and Images of Violence.

 Personal life

-Dumas currently lives and works in the Netherlands and is one of the country's most prolific artists.
 She is in a relationship with Jan Andriesse and has a daughter.